seneye/SUDDriver/README.md

 - Obtain the serial number from the SUD
 - Receive a lightmeter reading from the SUD*
 - Call a reading of pH, NH3, in/out of water, & temperature from the SUD
-- Activate a seneye slide to the SUD
+- Activate a seneye slide to the SUD (requires seneye partner scheme)

 Full details can be found [here](https://github.com/seneye/SUDDriver/wiki)